tranquilit/WAPT-Documentation/source/wapt-enterprise-community-comparison.rst

     - |ok|
     - |nok|
-  * - History of actions done via WAPT for a complete reporting of a host's software maintenance lifecycle
+  * - History of actions done via WAPT for a complete reporting of a host`s software maintenance lifecycle
     - |ok|
     - |nok|
   * - Authentication of WAPT Administrators using